sneub/pixel/packages/nextjs/README.md

 # Pixel Analytics

 Pixel is an open source analytics library for NextJS applications.
-It is designed to be embedded in your application, so that you can get the most accurate events data, while fully avoiding the use of cookies.
+It is designed to be embedded in your NextJS application, so that you can get the most accurate events data.

-Pixel also integrates neatly with AuthJS to seamlessly identify your users.
+All events are sent to your own domain -- not a third-party address -- allowing you to neatly integrate with authentication, avoid using cookies, keep user data safe, and bypass browser blockers too.

 ## Get started